a-ovchinnikov/a-ovchinnikov.github.io/_posts/2018-11-10-quick-assembler.md

 The other option is to do it right: write a parser.
 It will take care of input and return a nice list of objects corresponding to each line's content.
 A nice and thorough example could be found [here](http://lisperator.net/pltut/).
-The only problem with such apprach is that it feels a bit too fundamental, especially given the fact that this problem has been solved multiple times.
+The only problem with such approach is that it feels a bit too fundamental, especially given the fact that this problem has been solved multiple times.
 So if you are not looking for an excuse for diving into a comprehensive guide to parsing (like